Maggie-Lam/Proteomics-Workshop/index.md

 ### Other important information
 Website information <br>
-Workshop website: https://maggie-lam.github.io/Proteomics-Workshop/ (please check for updates and news on the website prior to attending the workshop).
+Workshop website: https://maggie-lam.github.io/Proteomics-Workshop/ (please check for updates and news on the website prior to attending the workshop)

 #### Registration
 There is no charge for the workshop but registration is required.<br>